How to Feed Your Sourdough Starter (wheat-based)

 If you bake bread once a week, store your starter in the fridge & only refresh it before you bake.

-Note: It is NOT recommended that you put your newly revived/activated (24 hours) starter in the fridge until you have done at least 2 rounds of feeds, making sure your starter is doubling consistently & predictably before putting into cold storage.
+Note: It is NOT recommended that you put your newly revived/activated (24 hours) starter in the fridge until you have done at least 2 rounds of feeds, making sure your starter is growing consistently & predictably before putting into cold storage.
 This ensures there is enough healthy levels of wild yeast & lactic bacteria for it to survive in the fridge.

 FAQ’s & Troubleshooting